 I brushed off crumbs from the front of my shirt and got up.
 “Let’s go.”

 She led me down to the lobby area where people were crowding in from the street.
 A gaunt Vietnamese man wearing a dirty T-shirt stood up when he saw me approach.
 He smelled faintly of sweat.

 “Co phai la nguoi Viet khong?”
 Are you Vietnamese?

 “Yes, I am,” I replied in Vietnamese.
 Again, I was filled with that sense of importance.
-The way my chest puffed up, you’d think I were an interpreter for the U.N.
+The way my chest puffed up, you’d think I was an interpreter for the UN.
 “I’m here to translate and guide you through the screening process so you can give blood.”